• Home

 This post may contain affiliate links.

 Here’s everything you need to know about catching the Paris to Barcelona train from Gare de Lyon.
-Read on for my near-disastrous experience or scroll down to the bottom for all the European train information you will ever need in your life.
+Read on for my near-disastrous experience or scroll down to the bottom for all the European train information you need.

-We start our TGV journey from Gare de Lyon to Barcelona with lunch and a random coincidence
+TGV Train Trip from Gare de Lyon to Barcelona

 My Paris to Barcelona adventure began at Le Train Bleu, a historic restaurant in the Gare de Lyon.
 In my opinion it’s the best train station restaurant in the world.
-The experience was doubly delicious because of all the bizarre coincidences in the universe, my friend from Toronto, writer Patricia Sands and her husband were also in Paris and had made reservations at Le Train Bleu on the same day at the same time I had.
+The experience was doubly delicious because by coincidence, my friend from Toronto, the writer Patricia Sands and her husband were also in Paris.

 I’m still shaking my head about that, and I swear it’s true.
 If you don’t believe me then go over to Part 1 of this 2-part Paris to Barcelona Gare Lyon blog post, about Le Train Bleu, the best train station restaurant in the world – because if it’s in writing it’s clearly true.

-Paris to Barcelona train high speed Gare de Lyon
+Finding Your Paris to Barcelona Train at Gare de Lyon

 Being a diligent sort of traveller I decided to find my platform before going to the Grand Voyageur Lounge.
 Easy, peasy, I thought, looking at the neat row of train platforms in front of me.
 The problem was that THE PARIS TO BARCELONA TRAIN WASN’T THERE.